michael-rapp/AndroidPreferenceActivity/README.txt

 The library provides the following features:

     -   The activity's navigation allows to show preference headers, which categorize the preferences of a PreferenceFragment.
-Furthermore, regular Fragments can be shown.
+Furthermore, regular fragments can be shown.
         Besides a title, the preference headers may contain an icon and a summary and it is possible to launch an intent when a header is selected.